 Declutter

 As I’ve mentioned in some of my other posts about getting organized, I always start with decluttering!
 You don’t want to spend time (or money) organizing things you don’t need or use.
+This is especially important for garage organization on a budget.
+There's no point buying storage solutions for items you should be getting rid of!

 We started out by doing a major purge of everything we stored in the garage.
 It can help to sort everything in three piles — keep, donate, and trash/recycle.
 This helped us realize we had broken toys that needed to be thrown away and items we weren’t using that could be given away.
 With a clean slate, we were able to create a garage storage system in which every item has a home.